1923 Ontario general election

-The 1923 Ontario general election was the 16th general election held in the Province of Ontario, Canada.
+The 1923 Ontario general election was the 16th general election held in the province of Ontario, Canada.
 It was held on June 25, 1923, to elect the 111 Members of the 16th Legislative Assembly of Ontario ("MLAs").

 The Ontario Conservative Party, led by George Howard Ferguson, was elected to power with a majority in the Legislature (although taking less than half the votes cast).

 This election ended the rule of the United Farmers of Ontario-Labour coalition government of Ernest C. Drury.

 Campaign

+Electoral system

+Most seats filled using first past the post voting in single-member districts.

+The eight Toronto MPPs were elected in four two-seat districts where the seats were filled in separate first past the post contests.

 Voter turnout

 The election saw a voter turnout of just 54.7%, the lowest voter turnout in Ontario history until the 2007 election.

 The low election turn-out was in part caused by the worst wind, rain and lightning storm in years inundating the western part of the province.
 The electrical storm and hurricane began shortly after the polls closed, resulting in massive disruption of telegraph and telephone communications, which hampered the reporting of results.